UNINETTSigma2/documentation/quick/saga.md

 ### Important !
 Currently, there is **NO BACKUP** of anything on Saga, e.g., not for `$HOME` folders, project folders, shared folders.
 Make sure to make copies of precious scripts, setups, and data.
-We hope to have backup available soon.
+Backup will be available soon.

 Note, while [**defaults for quota**](#file-systems-and-quota) have been defined, these are not yet enforced.
 Make sure to not use more than the quota or you will